maritimeconnectivity/g1128-msr-service-specification/service-specification.md

     the operation description taken from the UML modelling tool.
 -->

-The relevant documents of a registered service are normally uploaded onto the MSR as part of the [InstanceInterface createInstance](#create-instance) operation.
-However, additional documents describing a service instance could be required, results in a service instance being associated with more than one documents.
-The main purpose of the interface's ***updateDoc*** operation is to allow the service providers to update the Doc documents of a service instance, after a service has already been registered with the MSR.
+The relevant documents of a registered service are normally updated on the MSR as part of the [InstanceInterface createInstance](#operation-updateinstance) operation.
+However, additional documents describing a service Instance could be required, resulting in a service Instance being associated with more than one documents.
+The main purpose of the interface's ***updateDoc*** operation is to allow the service providers to update the Doc documents of a service Instance, after a service has already been registered with the MSR.
 It is implemented following the REST methodology and receives as an input a populated Doc object that contains all the mandatory information.
 The MSR will respond with a copy of the Doc object updated.
-The internal structure the Doc object is provided in more detail in the [Service Data Model](#service-data-model) section.
+The internal structure of the Doc object is provided in more detail in the [Service Data Model](#service-data-model) section.

-#### Operation functionality
+#### Operation Functionality
 <!--
     Describe the functionality of the operation, i.e. how does it produce the output from the input payload.